 Welcome.
 I am a Ph.D. candidate in Entomology in the Deans Lab at Penn State University.
-My projects focus on the diversity, morphology, and biogeography of Odonata, commonly known as the dragonflies and damselflies.
+My projects focus on the interplay of diversity, morphology, and biology of Odonata, commonly known as the dragonflies and damselflies.
 While my main research focuses are in insect biodiversity and systematics, I am also interested in ethical questions in basic and applied entomology.
-My passions lie at the intersection of natural history and public engagement.
+My passions lie at the intersection of biodiversity, sustainability, natural history collections, and public engagement.

-In my free time, you can find me long distance running, practicing yoga, and baking.
-I am very fortunate that my life as a graduate student enables me to see the world, be outside, and share some beautiful natural history in the process.
+In my free time, you can find me long distance running, practicing yoga, traveling, and baking.
+I am very fortunate that my life as a graduate student enables me to see the world, visit museums, be outside, and share some beautiful natural history in the process.